How to throw a craft party

 Ready to come on a creative adventure?

-This kit will be shipped on Tuesday 14 January.
+This kit will be posted on Monday 16 March.